 Special devices are used to remove this unwanted electrical charge, and they are called static discharge wicks (SDW) or trailing edge discharger.
 It is therefore important that the pilot checks these wicks during pre-flight and these wicks are the subject here.

 The above mentioned static charges accumulate near edges of the aircraft: like trailing edges of wings, flaps, ailerons, elevator and rudder.
 To remove this electrical charge, manufacturers install static discharge wicks (see image) on these trailing edges and they are connected with the aircraft aluminum to conduct and remove the charge back to the air.

-Without these wicks the charge can become so large that excess electrons start to ionize air molecules and form a corona around sharp objects on the aircraft, e.g. antenna or wing tips.
-And this is what causes the interference and reduces the effectiveness of the radio equipment.
+Without these wicks the charge can become so large that excess electrons start to ionize air molecules and form a corona around sharp, pointy objects on the aircraft, e.g. antennae or wing tips.
+And this effect is what causes the interference and reduces the effectiveness of the radio equipment.

-These SDW's are constructed with thousands of strands made from low resistance, conductive carbon fiber inside a flexible enclosure and extending about 10 to 20 cm from the trailing edges.
+These SDWs are constructed with thousands of strands made from low resistance, conductive carbon fiber inside a flexible enclosure and extending about 10 to 20 cm (4 to 8 in) from the trailing edges.

 Each of those fibres should end in a sharp point which helps returning the electrons to the air thus releasing the electrical charge.

 For these wicks to work properly, all the parts of the aircraft need to be on the same electrical charge or level.
 This is done by bonding strips connecting all separate components to provide a clear low resistance path for the electrons to flow along.

 These strips consist of braided low resistance wiring or even an adhesive tape with a conductive medium impregnated.
 You might see these bonding strips externally near hinge points of elevators, rudder, flaps etc etc. See image to the right.